-Traveling the Ring Road in Iceland?
-Well, let me tell you, you’ve made a wonderful decision for your travel plans.
+Trying to figure out where to stay in Iceland?
+Well if you’re traveling the Ring Road in Iceland, you’ve made a wonderful decision for your travel plans.

 You can expect endless beauty, nature like you’ve never seen before, and quaint towns along the way.

 My husband, Harrison, and I just returned from a 9 day trip around the Ring Road and I wouldn’t have changed a thing!

 Here’s where we stayed along the Ring Road- a new place each night in a new town each night.
 I’m also including ratings on things like location, breakfast, and comfort level (or lack thereof).